Sage/carbon/rfcs/text/semantic-release.md

 # Detailed design

 We will use [`semantic-release`](https://github.com/semantic-release/semantic-release) to publish our package.
-- we will release from `master`
+- typically we will release from `master`
-- every commit to `master` will trigger a release
+- every commit to `master` may trigger a release depending upon the commit message
 - a merge commit will trigger **ONE** release, even if it has multiple features within
 - a machine user `carbonci` will publish the release to GitHub releases and [NPM](https://www.npmjs.com/)
 - `carbonci` will comment on all PR's stating the version that the changes are included in